krokofox/Record-Player/README.md

 # Record-Player

-## Changes by Me
+## Changes by Me (KroKoFox)

 Hi, I'm new to GitHub, so please forgive me if I do anything wrong.
 After having major issues with the Scratch sound, which was monopolizing the sound card, I decided to remove this feature.
-While I was at it, I also changed the design.
+While I was at it, I also changed the design to what i like. (spinning Cover Art) Enjoy...
 Best regards

 ## Overview